jason-kerney/blog/_posts/2021/2021-05-21-gloom-haven-review.md

 ## Summary

 Gloomhaven is a fun strategy game with a high barrier to entry.
-Even though this is one of my most favorite games I have to give it 3 stars out of the box.
+Even though this is one of my most favorite games I must give it 3 stars out of the box.
 This is due to no internal organization provided, and the fiddly nature of combat counters.

 With some work these annoyances can be overcome.
-When they are overcome, this game is easily a 4 and a half star game.
+When they are overcome, this game is easily a 4-and-a-half-star game.

 I recommend it, but not to the casual gamer.